-The assessment of commercial and industrial tangible personal property ("TPP") is governed by both statutes and the TPP Rules.
-Statutes concerning the assessment of TPP can be found primarily at T.C.A. §§ 67-5-901 through 67-5-904.
+The assessment of commercial and industrial TPP is governed by both statutes and the TPP Rules.
+Statutes concerning the assessment of TPP can be found primarily at T.C.A. §§ 67-5-901 through 67-5-905.
 Additionally, statutes governing back assessments and reassessments are codified at T.C.A. §§ 67-1-1001 through 67-1-1011.
 Tennessee Code Ann. § 67-5-606 addresses prorating the assessment of commercial and industrial TPP damaged or destroyed by a natural disaster.
-The assessment of TPP is also governed in significant part by the TPP Rules found in Chapter 0600-05 of the rules of the SBOE.
+The TPP Rules governing the assessment of commercial and industrial TPP damaged or destroyed by a natural disaster.
+The TPP Rules governing the assessment of commercial and industrial TPP are found in Chapter 0600-05 of the rules of the SBOE.
 Many of the terms used in this handbook and the assessment of TPP generally are defined in TPP Rule 0600-05-.01.
-To view the TPP Rules, click here.
+To view the TPP Rules, click on the link below: